gmoral/ChallengeGeofence/README.md

 # ChallengeGeofence
 Background
 Clients see value in understanding space and occupancy utilization of commercial buildings.
-The research shows that cohesion can leverage its mobile app to get anonymized building occupancy data.
+The research shows that we can leverage its mobile app to get anonymized building occupancy data.
 We can use access control integration with geofence triggers to better understand the entry/exist patterns of our users.
 The candidate is asked to develop a sample app using the geofencing feature to achieve the goal.
 Rules of the game
 1. The candidate is expected to spend no more than 4 hours on this exercise.
 2. We will review and discuss the submitted solution during an on-site technical deep-dive interview with the